Welcome new grad students!

 Graduate Student Life

 Graduate Student Life is a valuable resource throughout your time at UW–Madison.
-Find information on housing, transportation, what to do on a night out, and tips for staying healthy.
+Find information on housing, transportation, what to do on a day off or a night out, and tips for staying healthy.

 New Graduate Student Checklist